saltofthemar/subtxt-ds/README.md

 2. Then, `postcss-process-calcs` simplifies the complex fluid typography and spacing calculations
 3. Finally, `postcss-export-tokens` extracts all design tokens for use in design tools

-This sequence ensures that the final CSS is optimized for browser performance while still generating all the necessary design artifacts for a seamless design-to-code workflow.

 ## Design Token Integration

 When you run the build, two JSON files are generated in the `dist` directory:

 - `design-tokens-penpot.json`: Formatted for direct import into Penpot design tool
 - `design-tokens-all.json`: A flat structure containing all tokens for use with other tools

-This enables a seamless workflow where you can design in the browser, export to design tools, and then implement the final design back into code.

 ## Project Structure